Ford – St Andrew

 Ford Church stands in a field, surrounded by trees, and is some way from the present village that has given its name to a naval airbase (now a prison) and a railway junction.
 Foundations of houses visible as undulations under the grass near the church belong to the mediaeval village, which was deserted by 1608 and remains of pagan burials have been found in the churchyard (VCH 5(1) p183).

 The proportions of the nave are not distinctively tall or narrow, but the north and west walls are only 2ft 6in thick (Fisher p114) and two small north windows have heads formed from single stones, though the eastern one was largely renewed after it was found blocked.
-Though the sills of the windows are unusually low for this period, taken as a whole these factors point to the later C11.
-This suggests that the nave is older than the chancel, for its thicker side-walls and relatively broad round-headed chancel arch are unlikely to date from before c1100.
+Though the sills of the windows are unusually low for this period, taken as a whole these factors point to the later C11, though the carved C10-11 stone visible inside (see below) may indicate there was an earlier church.
+It is likely that the nave is older than the chancel, where the thicker side-walls and relatively broad round-headed chancel arch are unlikely to date from before c1100.
 The arch is plain except for the partly restored abaci, which are carved with crude stars, a motif found also in St John’s Chapel in the Tower of London (1 p122).
 The bases of the responds have been exposed, 6in below the present floor level.

 About 1180 a south aisle was added, with an arcade, probably of two bays, of which the semi-octagonal west respond survives.
 Round-headed lancets were inserted in the north wall and chancel, including a lowside to the south.
 A plain pointed doorway reset in the later south wall belongs to the same period.
 The east wall of the nave south of the chancel arch has been cut away to make space for a nave altar and this could well have been done at the same time.